AaronT0712/SDE/面试/BQ/4 - 发现面对一个复杂问题，深入分析（Dive Deep），找出根因并解决.md

 ------

 **Situation:**
 It was the AaronFlow project and I finished most part of development.
-However, during stress testing with **wrk** (测flowsvr), I noticed that the performance wasn’t as high as expected and also, the CPU usage was highly unstable.
+However, during stress testing with **wrk** (测flowsvr), I noticed that the QPS was only 200, which wasn’t as high as expected and also, the CPU usage was highly unstable.
 After using commands and checking the performance manager, I found that there were sudden spikes in CPU load, indicating that something deeper was affecting the system.

 **Task:**
 Although I had already applied standard optimizations like adjusting MySQL connection pools, the problem still exist.
 I was curious about this issue and I decided to dive deep into this and identify the root cause that affecting CPU stability and performance.